10 Factors That Determine How Much You Can Sell Your Business For

 • How Acquira’s ACE Framework can help you transition to management-run

-If you’re looking to sell your business, there are several key factors that potential buyers will want to make sure are in place – factors that can dramatically improve the multiple that your business will sell for.
+If you're looking to sell your business, there are several key factors that potential buyers will want to ensure are in place – factors that can dramatically improve the multiple your business will sell for.

-These can include having a management team, a strong company culture, favorable demographics, and recession resilience.
+These include having a management team, a strong company culture, favorable demographics, and recession resilience.

 You should also avoid having key person risk and customer or vendor concentration.
-In this article, we’ll go over how to implement these changes and navigate these potential pitfalls.
+In this article, we will discuss how to implement these changes and navigate these potential pitfalls.

-There is one person who has to wear many hats – from sales to finance to training to project management, to name a few.
-The owner has very little time outside of the day-to-day operations to plan for the future and really grow the company.
+One person has to wear many hats – from sales to finance to training to project management, to name a few.
+The owner has little time outside of the day-to-day operations to plan for the future and grow the company.

-In general, these types of businesses will sell for a maximum 3X multiple.
+Generally, these types of businesses will sell for a maximum of 3X multiple.

-This is because it can be difficult to transition to a new owner because the current one is central to everything and isn’t easily replaced.
+It can be challenging to transition to a new owner.
+After all, the current one is central to everything and isn't easily replaced.

-They are also much too small for financial buyers like private equity to consider.
+They are too small for financial buyers like private equity to consider.

-A business that generates $2 million in EBITDA, on the other hand, is almost certainly management-run.
+On the other hand, a business that generates $2 million in EBITDA is almost undoubtedly management-run.

-There is a leadership team and mid-level managers who oversee all aspects of the operation.
+A leadership team and mid-level managers oversee all aspects of the operation.
 There are standardized procedures, job descriptions, and electronic systems.
-It’s relatively easy to transition to new ownership.
+It's relatively easy to transition to new ownership.

 Businesses like this will usually sell for between 5-6X.